 If you find glassware that you love but aren’t sure if it’s crystal or glass, hold it to the light and look for a rainbow prism effect—if you see it, it’s usually legit.
 Or tap the glass and listen for a musical ring that’s typical of crystal.
-If it’s cut glassware, you'll tend to see more rounded, polished edges, while cut glass features sharper lines.
+If it’s cut glassware, you'll tend to see more rounded, polished edges, while cut crystal features sharper lines.
 And look to see if it sparkles—if so, it's most likely the real thing!

-Why Trust Brides?
+Why Trust Brides

 Brides contributor Elizabeth MacLennan has been scouring marketplaces around the world for over 15 years as a prop stylist—hunting down that just right object.
-Read: she’s seen just about everything when it comes to tableware!
+Read: She’s seen just about everything when it comes to tableware!
 With a discerning eye and astute mind, she considers quality, function, and design when she’s vetting products.
-That means these crystal glassware recommendations have passed the test!
+That means these crystal glassware recommendations have passed the test.